Travel Guide: Safety in Juarez and El Paso [2023]

 Believe it or not, crossing the border from El Paso into Juarez is actually the tricky part.
 While it is easier in theory to cross the border from Texas into Mexico, there are a few things you need to consider that don’t apply when heading north.

 First of all, you need to bring your passport.
 While you may not even encounter a border control agent on your way into Mexico (true story, there might not even be any border patrol), you will most certainly need it when you return north.
-A photo copy will not suffice.
+A photocopy or a birth certificate will not suffice.

-Secondly, since you may not encounter a border control agent at the Mexican side of the border, you need to make sure you stop at the Immigration (INM) office when you arrive on the Mexican side of the bridge.
-Everyone entering into Mexico – either by foot or air – needs to fill out an FMM, which is a temporary tourist visa.
+Secondly, since you may not encounter a border control agent on the Mexican side of the border, you need to make sure you stop at the Immigration (INM) office when you arrive on the Mexican side of the bridge.
+Everyone entering into Mexico – either by foot or air – needs to fill out an FMM.
+This is a temporary tourist visa that doesn’t apply to Mexican citizens.

 Can you enter Mexico without doing this?
 Yes.
 Should you?
 No.